freeconf/site/content/en/docs/Reference/node/reflect.md

 ## Map Example

 Reflect also supports Go's `map` interface.
 While this Go code's lack of data structures that might make this difficult to use in Go, if you don't need to handle this data in Go, then this is completely acceptable.
-Remember, you can add constraints to yang to validate data.
+Remember, you can add constraints to yang to ensure the data is validated properly.

 {{% side-by-side %}}
 **If you have application code like this...**